splunk/attack_range_cloud/README.md

 # Splunk Cloud Attack Range ⚔️

 ## Purpose 🛡
 The Cloud Attack Range is a detection development platform, which solves three main challenges in detection engineering.
 First, the user is able to build quickly a small lab infrastructure as close as possible to a cloud environment.
-Second, the Attack Range performs attack simulation using different engines such as [Leonidas](https://github.com/FSecureLABS/leonidas) in order to generate real attack data.
-Third, it integrates seamlessly into any Continuous Integration / Continuous Delivery (CI/CD) pipeline to automate the detection rule testing process.
+Second, the Attack Range performs attack simulation using different engines such as [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) in order to generate real attack data.
 ## Building 👷‍♂️

 Cloud Attack Range can be built is currently: